zwei2016/Monopoly/README.md

 # Monopoly
 Board Game
-A math modelling for Markov Chain simulation
+A math modelling for Markov Chain simulation.
+The two dices are taken into consideration in this simulation.